-In this course, students will familiarize with the study material on auditing topics, which is examined in the uniform exam that Certified Public Accountants take.
-Students will analyze and explain the auditing standards adopted in the United States of America, related to audits in public and private companies, government entities, non-profit entities, and employee benefit plans.
-Students will evaluate and apply standards related with assurance and limited assurance or review engagement, as well as the standards to perform accounting and audit review services.
+In this course, students will analyze the audit standards promulgated in the United States of America for public and private enterprises, government entities, nonprofit entities, and employee benefit plans.
+They will apply standards related to assurance and limited assurance contracts as well as standards for performing accounting and reviewing services.
+Students will likewise examine study material on auditing topics, the Uniform Certified Public Accountant Examination taken by accountants.